Louisiana Home Insurance: High Costs, Hurricane Risk & Coverage Options

 Find your best options in less than 2 minutes

-If you own a home in Louisiana, you already know that insurance isn't cheap — and it's getting more expensive every year.
-The state's combination of hurricane exposure, widespread flood zones, land subsidence, and a shrinking pool of private insurers has created one of the most challenging home insurance markets in the country.
-Average annual premiums range from $2,000 to well over $5,000, with coastal homeowners often paying even more when flood insurance is factored in.
+If you own a home in Louisiana, you already know that insurance isn't cheap, and it keeps climbing every year.
+The state's combination of hurricane exposure, widespread flood zones, land subsidence, and a still-recovering pool of private insurers has created one of the most challenging home insurance markets in the country.
+Average annual premiums in 2026 range from roughly $2,500 to more than $7,300 depending on data source and coverage, with coastal homeowners often paying even more once flood insurance is factored in.

-This guide breaks down exactly why Louisiana home insurance costs so much, what Louisiana Citizens insurance is and when you'd need it, how hurricane and wind deductibles work, and what practical steps you can take to find the best coverage at the most manageable price — whether you're in New Orleans, Baton Rouge, or a northern parish far from the Gulf Coast.
+The good news: after years of crisis, Louisiana's market is showing early signs of stabilization.
+A dozen new homeowners insurers were licensed in 2024 and 2025, and rate increases have slowed dramatically.
+This guide breaks down exactly why Louisiana home insurance costs so much, what Louisiana Citizens is and when you'd need it, how hurricane deductibles work under the state's single-deductible rule, and how to find better coverage whether you're in New Orleans, Baton Rouge, or a northern parish far from the Gulf Coast.

 Key Pinch Points